SorryX/Register-System/README.md

 # Register-System
 **A registration system witch helps you make your user system**

+**Everything is coded by me and some things i took from random websites because if you read under this you will understand ;)**

 [*NOTE THAT I AM NOT GOOD AT PHP AND THIS CODE MAY BE RANDOM*]

 ## How to Setup